intel/intel-device-plugins-for-kubernetes/cmd/sgx_plugin/README.md

 [generic plugin framework dependencies](../../README.md#about).

 The SGX device plugin requires Linux Kernel SGX drivers to be available.
 These drivers are available in Linux 5.11.
+[The SGX DCAP out-of-tree driver v1.41](https://github.com/intel/SGXDataCenterAttestationPrimitives) is also known to work.

 The hardware platform must support SGX Flexible Launch Control.